 Under Siege!, an oral a documentary history of Italian relocation, earned an American Book Award under its original title, The Unknown Internment.

-I retired from teaching history and turned to writing fiction.
-Leaving 'facts' behind (not easy!), I came to love 'Telling Lies for Fun and Profit!'
-As you might expect, some of my stories have historical themes—'Illusions' and 'Infamy!'
-Others are semi-autobiographical, explore art history, obsessive collectors, or immigration.
-Crime, of course, is a central element.
+In retirement, I turned to fiction.
+I try to say something each morning—'Telling Lies for Fun!'
+Some of my stories have historical themes—'Illusions' and 'Infamy!' for example.
+Others are semi-autobiographical, explore art history, obsessive collecting, or immigration—even pole dancing!
+Crime, of course, is central.

 Whether you’re a history buff or someone who just enjoys a good yarn, there's a book here for you.

 'Foxbooks': A Sampling

 'Outstanding Book'— Gustavus Myers Center for the Study of Human Rights in the United States,1991.

 'Outstanding Literary Achievement' — American Book Award (Before Columbus Foundation), 1992.

 One of those rare books that will gratify readers of diverse backgrounds and interests. —Northcoast Journal

 A significant book for all Americans concerned with this country's attitudes toward and treatment of immigrants, and with individual rights. —Voices in Italian Americana